-To be the trusted, independent voice of Northern Ireland consumers, particularly for consumers in vulnerable circumstances, through our work in helping them meet challenges and plan for their future.
+To be the trusted, independent voice of Northern Ireland consumers, particularly for those in vulnerable circumstances, through work to help them meet challenges and plan for their future.

-- · Work with stakeholders and industry to improve service delivery to consumers. - Support consumers to meet emerging priorities as the Northern Ireland economy begins to recover. - Advocate for accessible and affordable products and services for all consumers. - · Improve consumer engagement, satisfaction and advocacy.
+- Work with stakeholders and industry to improve service delivery to consumers. - Support consumers to meet emerging priorities as the economy begins to recover. - Advocate for accessible and affordable products and services for all consumers. - Improve consumer engagement, satisfaction and advocacy.

-- Price control consultations.

-- · Complaint and accessibility audits.

-- · Impact analysis and market reviews.

-- · Campaigns to reduce consumer vulnerability.

-- · Benchmarking reports.

-Clarity on the needs of Northern Ireland consumers with affordable access to markets, products and services, and advocate for enhanced protections and support around consumer vulnerability.
+We do so through We deliver Price control consultations.
+Complaint and accessibility audits.
+Impact analysis and market reviews.
+Campaigns to reduce consumer vulnerability.
+Benchmarking reports.
+Clarity on the needs of consumers with affordable access to markets, products and services, and advocate for enhanced protections and support around consumer vulnerability.